 In the interest of testing what sort of impact the modal window might have on conversions, we also tested it against the very same landing page modal-free.
 The page was exactly the same otherwise, so should provide a nice comparison.

 Landing page 4: Our home page

-We set up a redirect script on our servers that would choose one of the 4 landing pages above for each visitor and pass through any of the required parameters in the URL so we could track everything with Google Analytics.
-We have a number of goals set up so we can track important things like a customer signing up, sending a test campaign and becoming a paying customer.
-If you’re interested, our designer Dave Martin has written about our Google Analytics setup in more detail here.
+We set up a redirect script on our servers that’d choose one of the four landing pages above for each visitor and pass through any of the required parameters in the URL so we could track everything with Google Analytics.

 The best performing banner ad

 The blueprint banner ad outperformed the other two with a conversion rate of 3.5% resulting in 370 people signing up for Campaign Monitor.
 Here are the full results.

 This one surprised everyone.
 We were concerned that the modal window would result in a lower conversion rate because of the barrier of an additional click.
 I was pleasantly surprised to see this page gave us 25% more conversions than the next-best-performing page.
 Possibly the biggest surprise of all was that the “Earn money in your sleep” page with the inline signup form didn’t give us one new customer.
 Here are the full results: